Techtonica/curriculum/javascript/require-and-import-mini-lesson.md

 ### Challenges

-- How could you change the line `const obj = require("./module-with-functions");` and change it to become more dynamic?
-Can you refactor it by using ES6 syntax?
-What's the benefit for this?

 - Using both the `require` and `import` methods, try exporting something different than the simple Strings we used in the practice, and then import it in your program.
 It could be a number, it could be an object, it could be a function, etc. How will you call what you have exported?
 Reflect on the many usage of this and how you could apply this to a real app.

 - Try a mix of the imports seen for the `import` method.
 Which one do you find more useful?
 Which one do you think is easier to work with?